justlilith/PortSignals/README.md

 ## What does the name mean?

-The name comes from the vision of a static port, that broadcasts signals.
+The name comes from the visage of a static port, that broadcasts signals to those who can hear them.
 The port helps those who come across it, without seeking anything in return.
-Port Signals crafts are similarly created to help others who find them.
+Port Signals crafts and efforts are similarly created to help others.

 ## How does this structure work?

-Port Signals collaborators publish creative work under the Port Signals tag/mark.
-They keep all of their profits because they manage goods themselves.
-This is a clear separation from earnings pools or downlines.
-As a collaborator, what you make reinforces the signals you send out.
+Port Signals collaborators publish creative work using the Port Signals tag/mark.
+They keep all of their profits because they manage goods themselves; Port Signals is an amplifier as much as a mark, and so we do not use it as a business, but as a label.
+This is noted as a clear separation from earnings pools or downlines.
+As a collaborator, what you make reinforces the signals you send out, and Port Signals boosts those signals.

 For example, Lilith is a Port Signals collaborator.
 She might publish a short film with accompanying PDF guide.
 Lilith chooses to release it as part of Port Signals, to better reinforce the mark for others.

 ## Future plans?

-Ideally, Port Signals can function as a foundation that allots grants to artists/creatives in return for their commitment to producing art which elevates life, and its care and keep.
+Ideally, Port Signals should function as a foundation that allots grants to artists/creatives who produce art which elevates life, its care, and its keep.